David McNicol (diplomat): Diplomatic career

 He was High Commissioner to Pakistan from 1962 to 1965 His Pakistan appointment was announced by then Minister for External Affairs Garfield Barwick in July 1962.

 In June 1968 then Minister for External Affairs Paul Hasluck announced McNicol's appointment as Ambassador to Thailand.
-At the same time, he was also appointed Australia's council representative to SEATO, the South-East Asian Treaty Organisation.
+At the same time, he was also appointed Australia's council representative to Southeast Asia Treaty Organisation (SEATO).

 In December 1972, then Prime Minister Gough Whitlam appointed McNicol Deputy High Commissioner in London.

 Awards

-In the 1966 New Year Honours, McNicol was appointed a Commander of the Order of the British Empire whilst High Commissioner in Wellington, New Zealand.
+In the 1966 New Year Honours, McNicol was appointed a Commander of the Order of the British Empire (CBE) whilst High Commissioner in Wellington, New Zealand.

 Retirement and later life

 McNicol retired on 20 June 1978.

 He died on 18 September 2001 in Canberra.